 When sending tokens on the blockchain, it’s essential to understand the fees involved.
 This section will discuss a practical example to help illustrate how these fees work.

 Suppose you want to send 1 ETH to another address.
-In order to do this, you’ll need to pay a fee to the miners to confirm the transaction.
-The fee amount varies depending on the blockchain, but for Ethereum, we could assume an average value of 0.0004 ETH.
-So, to send 1 ETH, you would need to pay a fee of 0.004 ETH.
+To do this, you’ll need to pay a fee to the miners to confirm the transaction.
+Of course, the fee amount varies depending on the blockchain, but for Ethereum, we could assume an average value of 0.0004 ETH.
+So, to send 1 ETH, you must pay a fee of 0.004 ETH.

 In addition to the miner’s fee, you’ll also need to pay a transaction fee to the contract owner.
 This fee serves to cover the costs of minting and processing your NFT.
 The fee varies depending on the blockchain but is generally relatively small.
 If we refer, once again, to Ethereum, we can assume it is equal to 0.01 ETH.
 So, in our example, you would need to pay an additional 0.01 ETH to send 1 ETH.